-Martina Mitz is a speaker from the first day of the conference that will give us more insight regarding “Experience Mapping.
+Martina Mitz was a speaker on the first day of the conference that gave us more insight regarding “Experience Mapping.
 Why, How and What?“.

-Before the conference, read what Martina has to say about her job, her work experience and how she helped start-ups!
+Before the conference, read what Martina said about her job, her work experience and how she helped start-ups!

 Martina, you have been doing this for 21 years, can you imagine yourself doing this for another 21 years?
 Do you have any aspirations to go into clinical psychology?

 Absolutely!
-I cannot imagine to retire, as it is rather a mindset, than just a way of working.:) Although there is a huge need for psychologists and therapists and I see a lot of parallels between working with people and working with companies, I am quite ok, where I am for now.
+I cannot imagine retiring, as it is rather a mindset than just a way of working.:) Although there is a huge need for psychologists and therapists and I see a lot of parallels between working with people and working with companies, I am quite ok, where I am for now.
 But never say “never”…

 You have worked with companies such as eBay, PayPal, Emirates Airlines, Volkswagen, Telekom, StepSton.
 What is it like to contribute to their digital and service ecosystems?
 And how do these collaborations happen… Do they contact you?